The Shark Week 2013 Fake Megalodon Lives Documentary Fiasco

 Discovery could have done much better.
 The Megalodon shark is a fascinating subject, and even if you don’t believe it could still be alive today I’d imagine you’d prefer to see a show about real theories instead of a fake documentary.

-With the success of shows like Finding Bigfoot and Destination Truth I was expecting cryptozoology to get more respect.
-My mistake.
+With the success of shows like Finding Bigfoot and Destination Truth, I was expecting cryptozoology to get more respect.

 I'm no Idiot!